-- 6.D.1.
+6.C.1.
 Players are responsible for calling the lines on their end of the court (excluding short serves, service foot faults and all non-volley-zone faults, if being called by a referee).
 If a player makes an initial line call, and then asks for either the opponent(s) or the referee's opinion, if the opponent or referee can make a clear "in" or "out" call, the clear call will stand.
 If no clear call can be made, the initial line call by the player will stand.

-A call made by the opponent can be appealed to the referee for a final "in" or "out" decision. - 6.D.2.
-Players' only line call is the centerline on the serve in matches that have line judges.
+A call made by the opponent can be appealed to the referee for a final "in" or "out" decision.

-- 6.D.3.
+- 6.C.2.
+In matches that have line judges, the players' only line call is the centerline on the serve. - 6.C.3.
 The opponent gets the benefit of the doubt on line calls made.
 Any ball that cannot be called "out" will be considered "in."
 A player cannot claim a replay because the ball was not seen or there is uncertainty.
 A player who does not make a call may appeal to the referee to make the call if they did not clearly see the ball land.
 If the referee is unable to make the call, the ball is "in."
-The moment the receiving player/team appeals to the referee, they lose their right to make any subsequent "in" or "out" call for that rally. - 6.D.4.
-Spectators should not be consulted on any line call. - 6.D.5.
+The moment the receiving player/team appeals to the referee, they lose their right to make any subsequent "in" or "out" call for that rally. - 6.C.4.
+Spectators shall not be consulted on any line call. - 6.C.5.
 A player/team may ask the opponent's opinion to make the line call on the player's end of the court.
 If requested and the opponent makes a clear "in" or "out" call, it must be accepted.
 If the opponents cannot make a clear "in" or "out" call, then the ball is ruled as being "in" on the receiving team.
 The moment the receiving player/team asks for the opponent's opinion, they lose their right to make any subsequent "in" or "out" call for that rally.
 The receiving team/player may also appeal to the referee to make a clear call.
-If the referee cannot make a clear call, the outcome of the opponent's ruling will stand. - 6.D.6.
-Players shall not call a ball "out" unless they can clearly see a space between the line and the ball as it hits the ground. - 6.D.7.
-All "out" calls must be made prior to the ball being hit by the opponent or before the ball becomes dead. - 6.D.8.
-In doubles play, if one player calls the ball "out" and the partner calls it "in," then doubt exists and the team's call will be "in."
-Any player may appeal a call to the referee.
-If the referee did not see the ball, the ball is considered in.
+If the referee cannot make a clear call, the outcome of the opponent's ruling will stand. - 6.C.6.
+Players shall not call a ball "out" unless they can clearly see a space between the line and the ball as it hits the ground.